 Tiny Whoops utilize two types of motors: brushed and Brushless.
 In summary:

-Previously, the decision between motor types for a tiny whoop was more challenging.
-However, with the introduction of performance features such as RPM filter and 48kHz support in BLHeli_S, brushless motors have become the clear choice.
-Nowadays, it’s rare to find a tiny whoop using brushed motors.
+If you are in the market for a new whoop today, just get a brushless one, it’s a no brainer.
+Previously, the decision between motor types for a tiny whoop was more difficult.
+However, with the introduction of performance features such as RPM filter and higher PWM frequency, brushless motors have become the standard while brushed whoops have become obsolete.

 Battery Cell Count: 1S vs 2S